 And some of those scopes will be tracking Toutatis' movements for the benefit of skywatchers around the world.
-The online Slooh Space Camera and the Virtual Telescope Project, for example, will both stream live, free footage of the asteroid from professional-quality observatories.
+The online Slooh Space Camera and Virtual Telescope Project, for example, will both stream live, free footage of the asteroid from professional-quality observatories.

-Both shows will feature commentary from Slooh President Patrick Paolucci and Astronomy Magazine columnist Bob Berman. [ Photos: Asteroids in Deep Space ]
+Both shows will feature commentary from Slooh president Patrick Paolucci and Astronomy Magazine columnist Bob Berman. [ Photos: Asteroids in Deep Space ]

 "Slooh technical staff will let the public follow this fast-moving asteroid in two different ways.
 In one view, the background stars will be tracked at their own rate and the asteroid will appear as an obvious streak or a moving time-lapse dot across the starry field," Berman said in a statement.